 Communication and Promotion:

-CEP utilised a number of communication strategies to ensure rural and remote education communities are informed of the issues, challenges and initiatives occurring within rural and remote education.
-We draw attention to (and are involved in) relevant research, and showcase best practice education within rural and remote communities.
+CEP utilises a number of communication strategies to ensure rural and remote education communities are informed of the issues, challenges and initiatives occurring within rural and remote education.
+We draw attention to — and are involved in — relevant research, and showcase best-practice education within rural and remote communities.

 Bush Voices is the name of our electronic newsletter (blog) and this is circulated on a regular basis.
-For the latest edition, and previous Bush Voices click on: Bush Voices
+For the latest edition, and a catalogue of editions, hit the link: Bush Voices

 In addition, you can also find CEP via our Facebook and Twitter pages.

-To join either of these social media platforms, follow the details below:
+To join either of these social media platforms, follow these details: